Applying to Asian Studies

 How many international students attend the MASIA program?

-International students comprise approximately 20 percent to 30 percent of each class and, thus far, are citizens of Brunei, Canada, China, India, Japan, Korea, Russia, Taiwan, Thailand, and the United Kingdom.
+International students comprise approximately 20 percent to 50 percent of each class and, thus far, are citizens of Australia, Brunei, Canada, China, France, India, Italy, Japan, Russia, Singapore, South Korea, Taiwan, Thailand, the United Kingdom, and Vietnam.

 Do I need to take the TOEFL/IELTS exams?